Sudristi/Elite-Qualifier-Project/README.md

 ## Background

-This exists so users could talk about their day.
+This exists so users could talk about their day, even if there is no one  avaliable to listen to them.

 ## Install

-These are the steps to setup your local environment to run this application.
+Run the program by clicking the run button.

 ## Usage

-Answer the questions asked and recive responses for each input.
+Type in how your day went and recive little pieces of encouragement back!

-### Any optional sections
+### Have a great day!!♡